 - Streaming video capabilities to watch recorded lectures

 Evaluation and Feedback

-I believe homework and projects are the best tool for students to practice the skills they are learning and grade homework/provide feedback so they learn as they continue working toward mastery.
+I believe homework and projects are the best tools for students to practice the skills they are learning and I grade homework/provide feedback so they learn as they continue working toward mastery.
 Assignments are generally graded within 5 days of submission.
 Grades are based on a combination of homework, quizzes, labs, and exams/projects.
 Students are also given a participation grade to account for timeliness of completing assignments, class participation, and effort.
-Communication will take place as needed through email and announcements and responses to student messages are generally within a few hours.
+Communication will take place as needed through email and announcements; responses to student messages are generally within a few hours.

 Once registered, you will receive a welcome email within 24 hours.
-Throughout the course parents will only be contacted if issues arise, as I try to encourage students to take ownership of the class and contact me directly if they have any concerns.
-At midterm and close of the course progress reports will be sent to parents.
+Throughout the course, parents will only be contacted if issues arise, as I try to encourage students to take ownership of the class and contact me directly if they have any concerns.
+At midterm and close of the course, progress reports are sent to parents.
 Parents are always welcome to contact me with any issues or concerns, as they are partners in this endeavor.